Skip to main content

 Portrait

 Nopa has been operating from the corner of Divisadero and Hayes Street since 2006, in a building that was once a coin-operated laundromat and before that a Bank of Italy branch.
-The room is large, open, and loud on busy nights , a communal dining floor rather than an intimate enclosure.
-Chef Laurence Jossel built the restaurant around a simple premise: daily menus, local sourcing, generous portions, and good wine.
+The room is large, open, loud on busy nights, a communal dining floor rather than an intimate enclosure.
+Chef Laurence Jossel built the restaurant around a simple premise: daily menus, local sourcing, generous portions, good wine.
 That formula has held for nearly two decades, which is itself a form of credential in a city where restaurants close regularly.

-The daily-changing menu is the defining feature here, and it shapes how you should plan your visit.
+The daily-changing menu is the defining feature here, it shapes how you should plan your visit.
 Because the kitchen works from seasonal farmers' market ingredients, the menu on any given Tuesday bears little resemblance to the one from the previous week.
-That makes Nopa genuinely suited to multiple visits , not because you need to try everything at once, but because the restaurant rewards return trips in a way that fixed menus do not.
+That makes Nopa genuinely suited to multiple visits, not because you need to try everything at once, but because the restaurant rewards return trips in a way that fixed menus do not.
 Wine professionals across the city have made it a recurring post-shift stop for exactly this reason: the room changes feel reliably fresh without requiring a special occasion to justify returning.

 For a first visit, arrive on a Friday or Saturday when service runs until 11 pm, which allows a more relaxed pace.
-Sunday opens earliest at 5 pm and closes at 9:30 pm , useful if you want a quieter room before the week begins.
+Sunday opens earliest at 5 pm and closes at 9:30 pm, useful if you want a quieter room before the week begins.
 Weekday service runs 5:30–10 pm.
 Booking is rated easy, so planning a week or two ahead should be sufficient rather than the three-to-four-week lead time required at comparable San Francisco restaurants.
 That accessibility is genuinely part of the value here.

 A second visit is worth targeting mid-week, when the room is less pressured and you can get more attention at the table.
 The wine program has consistently drawn praise from industry professionals, so use the second visit to go further into the list rather than defaulting to the same bottle.
 The World of Fine Wine accreditation signals a program worth treating seriously rather than as an afterthought.

 As a special-occasion choice, Nopa occupies a specific slot: it works well for a birthday or low-key celebration where the goal is a genuinely good dinner in a lively room, not a ceremonial tasting experience.
 If the occasion demands more ceremony, Lazy Bear or Atelier Crenn will suit better.
-For a date where conversation matters as much as the food, note that the room gets loud , earlier seatings (5:30–6:30 pm) will be easier for that purpose.
+For a date where conversation matters as much as the food, note that the room gets loud, earlier seatings (5:30–6:30 pm) will be easier for that purpose.

-Booking is easy relative to most recognized San Francisco restaurants , a week to two weeks ahead is generally sufficient.
-Hours run Monday through Thursday 5:30–10 pm, Friday and Saturday 5:30–11 pm, and Sunday 5–9:30 pm.
+Nopa sits within a broader San Francisco dining scene worth exploring.
+See our full San Francisco restaurants guide, and if you're planning an extended stay, check our San Francisco hotels guide, bars guide, wineries guide, and experiences guide.
+Hours run Monday through Thursday 5:30–10 pm, Friday and Saturday 5:30–11 pm, Sunday 5–9:30 pm.
 The address is 560 Divisadero St, San Francisco, CA 94117.
 No dress code is specified, which is consistent with the room's relaxed but serious tone.
 For other acclaimed New American restaurants across the US, consider Le Bernardin in New York City, The Inn at Little Washington, Bayona in New Orleans, or Providence in Los Angeles for a sense of how Nopa positions within the national New American category.

 Pearl Picks Nearby